-The role of the voluntary sector in youth justice policy is one area of particular interest to Grace.
+The role of the voluntary sector in criminal justice an area of particular interest to Grace.
 Before joining NPC she volunteered part time as a researcher on the Prison Reform Trust’s review into the over-representation of looked after children in the criminal justice system, exploring the systematic disadvantages children in care face in the UK.
 She also worked for a charity helping care leavers make the often complex transition from childhood to independent living, using theatre to build their confidence.
 Grace is a trustee of the criminal justice arts charity, Safe Ground.

 Why I work at NPC